-Ok, guys.
-I know this is a little offbeat for me, but my mom is a diabetic and she asked me to create a homemade, sugar-free Hot Cocoa for her to enjoy in the colder months.
-Everything on the market it PACKED with additives and preservatives that she wants to also stay away from so I created this cocoa mix for her.
+Ok, I know this is a little offbeat, but with a mother who is a diabetic, I create a homemade Sugar-Free Hot Cocoa for her to enjoy in the colder months.
+Everything on the market is PACKED with additives and preservatives that she wants to also stay away from so I created this cocoa mix for her.

 Today is day 4 of my Christmas Advent Calendar.
 Tomorrow another great recipe is coming from my friend Sarah, of Salt Jar.
 She shares farmers market inspired dishes that you can use year-round.
 Be sure to check back for her recipe tomorrow.